 The ground was rather dark—a hydrated, mushy brown—the type that you could stare into as it engulfed the tread of your boots and then some, riding up past the red-painted belly of a ship, dangerously edging up upon the planned state of affairs.
 The shoe's uppers were waterproof; I had sprayed them with one of those lacquers of questionable safety, off-brand RAIN-X, hoping my T-shirt pressed against my mouth would suffice as enough of a shield against a shield.

 The mud gave way to concrete as I finally got back onto the sidewalk, a street large enough that someone had decided you might actually need to walk from one place to another.
 My car had finally crapped out a few days prior—some old shitbox that I'm surprised didn't kill me, always leaking something or producing great billowing gray clouds—spring weather minus all the green, painted red.
-In any case, the walks were long, but I didn't really mind them.
-The peace and quiet was good for me, and given the lack of glass in my back passenger window, the exposure to the elements was done in stages, weaned off the security of shelter.
+In any case, the walks were long, but no matter.
+The peace and quiet was necessary, and given the lack of glass in my back passenger window, the exposure to the elements was done in stages, weaned off the security of shelter.

 That window didn't shatter so much as surrender—a splintered constellation birthed from a single determined point of impact, the glass seemingly holding its form in defiance for a brief moment before collapsing inward like a tired argument.
 Or at least I would like to think it did, some final moment of agency against its aggressor.
 I didn't actually see it happen.
 It happened on a Sunday, though it could've been any day, really—time having lost its rigid demarcations before the building where radiators hissed secrets in Morse and the fluorescent lights replied, flickering back in epileptic protest, occasionally whispering lines from Shakespeare or Polish obscenities.
 Kind of a monkey-typewriter sorta situation.